MikolajWadolowski/Task/README.md

 # Task
-In comments I eleaborated on my code
+In code comments I eleaborated on my code